pastecodeio/pastecode-docs/docs/intro.md

 - Password protection and the "For Myself" feature to ensure the security of your snippets.
 - Option to set an expiration time for temporary sharing.
 - Snippets without an expiration time may remain on our site indefinitely, as long as you don't remove them.
-- Active maintenance to provide a reliable platform.
-- Syntax highlighting for 165+ languages with 8 different themes.
 - Automatic syntax detection in the most commonly used 30+ languages using machine learning.
 - Password protection and client-side AES-256 encryption for enhanced security.
 - Snippet forking (cloning) for easy duplication.